HotelASP/Recon/README.md

    discovery and flags common misconfigurations, dangerous files, and known vulnerabilities.
 Skip it with `--stage2-use-nikto false` or when Nikto is not installed.
-4. **OSINT (optional)** – Extracts domains from Nmap XML and queries theHarvester.
-When theHarvester is unavailable, the script records basic `host` and `dig` output instead.
+4. **Enrichment (optional)** – Extracts domains from Nmap XML and runs theHarvester plus any enabled Stage 3 helpers (DNS enumeration, banner grabbing, WHOIS, certificate transparency, Shodan, and MAC-address discovery).
+When a utility is unavailable the script records whichever fallback data it can gather.
 5. **Aggregation** – Invokes [`tools/aggregate.py`](./tools/aggregate.py) to
-   consolidate Nmap, Masscan, smrib, Nikto, and theHarvester artefacts into structured JSON/CSV files.
+   consolidate outputs from Masscan, smrib, Nmap, Nikto, theHarvester, and the Stage 3 enrichment artefacts into structured JSON/CSV files.
 6. **EyeWitness (optional)** – Builds a list of detected HTTP/HTTPS services and captures screenshots in headless mode unless `--skip-eyewitness` is supplied or EyeWitness is missing.